2mino-dev/RPCVR/README.md

 This is a simple Discord Rich Presence client for vr game using `discord.py-self`

+> [!WARNING]
+> Your account could be suspended or banned if detected

 ## Features
 - Shows Rich Presence on Discord for VR games
 - Displays details state and large image